nhsconnect/gpconnect/index.md

 [![Semver](http://img.shields.io/badge/semver-2.0.0-yellow.svg)](http://semver.org/spec/v2.0.0.html){:target="_blank" class="no_icon"} [![License](http://img.shields.io/:license-apache2-blue.svg)](http://www.apache.org/licenses/LICENSE-2.0.html){:target="_blank" class="no_icon"}
 {% endcomment %}

-GP Connect is a service that will allow authorised clinical staff in GP practices and other care settings to share GP practice clinical information and data between IT systems, quickly and efficiently.
-This will make sure patient medical information is available to clinicians when and where they need it, improving patient care.
+GP Connect is a service that can allow authorised clinical staff in GP practices and other care settings to share GP practice clinical information and data between IT systems, quickly and efficiently.
+This makes sure patient medical information is available to clinicians when and where they need it, improving patient care.

 GP Connect is developing standardised specifications for [Application Programming Interfaces (APIs)](overview_glossary.html#API®) to be used by any system for the sharing of data, so that clinicians in different care settings can: